peter5600/townsendmusic/README.md

 ## Submitting the Test

 The easiest way for all involved to review this test is via GitHub.
-We request that you Fork this project and then perform the "task" on your fork as a public repsoitory and then submit a link that that Fork back to us on email.
-Any notes on your strategy or improvements should be added to the your repository in a NOTES.md
+We request that you Fork this project and then perform the "task" on your fork as a public repsoitory.
+Once completed please submit a link back to us on email.
+Any notes on your strategy or improvements should be added to the repository in a NOTES.md